marcusphilips/java-testing/ID_3.md

 #### Error Guess Testing for protecting access

 When the logged out user accesses http://localhost:8080/planetarium, the user should be alerted that they are not signed in and should be redirected to the homepage.
+A new user should see all planets and moons in the planetarium even if they do not have ownership.

 ### Parametized Test Scenarios